 You may expect that professional drivers are the safest on the road, but that often isn’t the case.
 With pressures like having to meet tight schedules while working long hours, commercial drivers frequently make mistakes or flat out drive aggressively .
 Even if you’re sympathetic to the pressures on them, that doesn’t change the fact that you shouldn’t be in pain and out of money because of an accident caused by a negligent commercial auto driver.
 The law recognizes this by giving you the right to receive full compensation if you were injured by a commercial driver.
 As one of Idaho’s largest personal injury firms, we can help you determine what you might be able to recover in a commercial auto accident claim.
 We’ll pursue all avenues of possible recovery including insurance, the business the driver works for or owns, and the driver.
 Call us now at (208) 333-3333 to find out how the process works and what your case may be worth.

 Was Your Accident Caused by a Commercial Driver?

 Commercial auto drivers include everyone from the rideshare and delivery services you see springing up around Boise to anyone who drives during the course of performing their job such as pizza delivery drivers and landscapers hauling their equipment.
 A commercial driver might be in a company-owned vehicle or in their own personal car.
 The key is that a commercial driver is engaging in some type of business activity.
 Whether the person who caused your accident was a commercial driver is important because they may be subject to special rules and regulations.
 They need to have commercial auto insurance, may need a special license, may have limits on how much they can drive, and may have to follow safety regulations regarding how things are stored in or on their vehicle.

 Law Violations and Reasonable Care

 If a commercial driver broke a traffic law, it may or may not impact your case.
 The main consideration is whether the violation led to the accident or created an unsafe condition that made an accident more likely.
 Part of proving a commercial auto accident claim is proving that the other driver failed to use reasonable care.
 Reasonable care usually includes following the rules related to safety, and there is a strong argument that a driver or company who failed to follow those rules was negligent.

-How To Recover In A Boise Commercial Auto Accident Case
+How to Recover in a Boise Commercial Auto Accident Case

 If you were involved in a commercial auto accident, you have several possible paths to recovery.
 These include the commercial auto insurance policy, the company owning the vehicle, the commercial driver, and your own auto insurance policy.
 One option that’s usually not available is the driver’s personal insurance policy.
 These policies generally exclude coverage for any commercial activities.
 This is especially problematic when the commercial driver is engaged in activities like pizza delivery or ridesharing as an independent contractor and isn’t covered by an employer’s commercial policy.
 Claims against these types of drivers effectively become an uninsured motorist claim.

-What You Need To Recover
+What You Need to Recover

 At the most basic level, you must prove that the commercial driver or the company did something to cause the accident.
 This may be bad driving, poor maintenance of the vehicle, or other safety violations.
 You’ll also need proof of the financial losses for which you’re seeking reimbursement.
 You may find that a reputable business is more willing to settle if they’ve accepted fault in order to avoid bad publicity and preserve their reputation.
 However, you should understand that any settlement offers from the business or the insurance company usually come with a catch — you must waive the right to seek additional compensation beyond the settlement amount.
 For that reason, you should not accept a settlement offer unless (1) you’re sure you won’t have any future medical or other expenses related to the accident, and (2) you fully understand the total amount of compensation that may be available to you.

-Schedule A Free Consultation
+Schedule a Free Consultation